ryankeogh01/AWM/README.md

 - docker create --name myassignment --network wmap_network --network-alias wmap_alias ryankeogh2001/assignment

 My next step which I completed was to configure my nginx proxy.
 I did this by creating the headers.conf and server.conf files in the etc/nginx/conf.d directory.
+These files had to be configured to match my domain name as well as my django and pgadmin container alias'.

 After completing these steps I began running my containers using the command: